paulo-granthon/rgb_demo/README.md

 # RGB
-A simple concept prototype made in Unity + C#.

 An original concept of a Trading Card Game (TCG) prototype where you summon an army of creatures based on both the 3 primary colors: red, green and blue, and their corresponding shapes: triangle, square and circle.

 Charming 32x24 custom made card sprites.